 \section{Antenna's Design}

-The Geometry of the proposed Huygens' antenna is shown in Fig.~\ref{Fig1: topology}.
+The geometry of the proposed Huygens' antenna is shown in Fig.~\ref{Fig1: topology}.
 The antenna consists of a cylindrical disk made of Rogers TMM3 board with dielectric constant $\epsilon_r = 3.27$ and loss tangent $tan\delta = 0.002$.
-The thickness of the disk is $h = 2.54$ mm, having 0.5 oz copper layers on both sides.
+The disk thickness is $h = 2.54$ mm, with 0.5 oz copper layers on both sides.
 A slot of length $\l_s = 20.2$ mm and width of $w_s = 5$ mm is etched from the top side.
 On the bottom side, two arms of the dipole are printed along the y-axis, separated by a gap $g = 1$ mm for feeding.
 The length and width of each arm are $l_d = 22.5$ mm and $w_d = 9$ mm, respectively.
 The lumped port is used to numerically feed the dipole arm and is then replaced by an SMA connector in the fabricated prototype.
-To support the magnetic dipole mode of the slot, each arm of the printed dipole is nearly the same size as the slot, resulting in a printed dipole that is twice the size of the slot, with a total effective electrical length of 1$\lambda_r$.
-This leads to the formation of a full-wavelength electric dipole mode.
-The excitation of the electric dipole mode in the printed dipole induces the magnetic dipole mode in the cross slot.
+To match impedance with magnetic and electric dipoles simultaneously, each arm of the printed dipole is nearly the same size as the slot, resulting in a printed dipole that is twice the size of the slot, with a total effective electrical length of 1$\lambda_r$.
+This leads to the formation of a full-wavelength electric dipole mode in the printed dipole and a magnetic dipole mode in the cross slot.
 The two dipoles radiate in phase, resulting in very high directivity along the +z-axis and cancellation of radiation in the backward direction, achieving a high front-to-back ratio of nearly 12 dB.

-The operating principle of a Huygens' antenna can be understood from the interference of electric and magnetic fields, as shown in Fig. \ref{Fig2: princ}.
-The $x$-directed electric fields for electric and magnetic dipoles are oriented in the same direction along the +$z$ axis and opposite along the -$z$ axis for broadside radiation along the +$z$ direction.
-Similarly, the $y$-directed magnetic fields constructively interfere along the +$z$-axis and destructively interfere along the -$z$-axis.
-This set-up of crossed electric and magnetic dipoles results in a directive pattern along the +$z$-axis known as the Huygens' antenna.
-It should be noted that if the polarity of the electric or magnetic dipoles is reversed, a directional pattern along $z$ can also be obtained with the same set of dipoles.